timescale/docs.timescale.com-content/getting-started/installation-yum.md

 #### Prerequisites

-- CentOS 7 (or Fedora/RHEL equivalent) or later
+- RHEL/CentOS 7 (or Fedora equivalent) or later

 #### Build & Install